-Coastal cutthroat trout or rainbow trout are found in most west-side streams on the Forest and are among the most widely distributed salmonids encountered.
+Resident trout, including coastal cutthroat trout and rainbow trout, are found in most west-side streams on the Forest and are among the most widely distributed salmonids encountered.
 Information on fish populations came from Level II stream surveys in the past decade from most of the larger fish bearing streams in the watershed (Fan Creek-1999, Pink Creek-2010, Dickey Creek-2003, Blister Creek-2000, East Fork Collawash-1996).
-Additional information was also gathered by specialists during project planning onthe-ground inspections.
-Many tributary streams within the Action Area contain populations of cutthroat trout or rainbow trout.
+Additional information was also gathered by specialists during project planning on-the-ground inspections.
+Many tributary streams within the action area contain populations of resident trout.
 The proposed action is designed to avoid impacts to these species and other MIS downstream by creating stream protection buffers.
-Cutthroat or rainbow trout habitat is as close as 50 feet, in approximately 18 units.
-Resident cutthroat or rainbow trout are confirmed to be present in 109 miles of streams in the Action Area.
+Resident trout are confirmed to be present in 109 miles of streams in the action area.